-Amber medicines are considered suitable for primary care prescribing following varied levels of specialist input as described below: AMBER Recommended requires specialist assessment and recommendation to GP to prescribe in Primary Care.
-AMBER Initiated requires specialist initiation of prescribing.
-Prescribing to be continued by the specialist until stabilisation of the dose and the patient’s condition is achieved and the patient has been reviewed.
-AMBER Patient Retained requires specialist initiation of prescribing.
-Prescribing to be continued by specialist until stabilisation of the dose and the patient’s condition is achieved and the patient had been reviewed.
-Patient remains under the care of specialist (ie not discharged) as occasional specialist input may be required.
+Amber medicines are considered suitable for primary care prescribing following varied levels of specialist input as described below: AMBER Recommended - Requires specialist assessment and recommendation to a GP to prescribe in primary care.
+AMBER Initiated - Requires specialist initiation of prescribing.
+Prescribing is to be continued by the specialist until stabilisation of the dose is achieved and the patient has been reviewed by the specialist.
+AMBER Retained - Requires specialist initiation of prescribing.
+Prescribing to be continued by the specialist until stabilisation of the dose is achieved and the patient had been reviewed by the specialist.
+The patient remains under the care of specialist (i.e. not discharged) as occasional specialist input may be required.

-PURPLE - Medicines are considered suitable for Primary Care prescribing and/or management, following specialist initiation of therapy, with on-going communication between the Primary Care prescriber and specialist, within the framework of a Shared Care Agreement.
+PURPLE - Follows specialist initiation of therapy, with on-going communication between the Primary Care prescriber and specialist, within the framework of a Shared Care Agreement.

-BLACK - Medicines not recommended for use because of lack of evidence of clinical effectiveness, cost prioritisation or concerns over safety.
+BLACK - Not recommended for use because of a lack of evidence of clinical effectiveness, cost prioritisation or concerns over safety.

-GREY - These medicines are still being evaluated according to local processes and a decision on whether to commission their use has not yet been made.
+GREY - Still being evaluated according to local processes and a decision on whether to commission their use has not yet been made.
 They should not be prescribed in any setting.

 GREEN - GPs would normally take full responsibility for prescribing and monitoring.
 Green status does not imply that a medicine is superior to existing first-line drugs or is a recommended formulary choice.